andrewdhicks/cog/odcSOW.md

     - ga-aws-usgs - account
     -
 4. Data Format Constraints
-    - Cloud Optimized Geotiff - This is THE **focus**.
+    - Cloud Optimized Geotiff - This is the **focus**.
         - Comparisons to tiff, geotiff and tarred geotiff may be documented
 5. Data Base Constraint
-    - PostgreSQl (SQLAlchemy)
+    - PostgreSQL (SQLAlchemy)
     - Run on a small EC2 instance; for first demonstration
     - as with all factors in this project, this could scale up in many ways.
-        - Should use Amazon Relational Database Service (RDS) – AWS in round/phase 2
+        - Should use Amazon Relational Database Service (RDS) – AWS in round 2/phase 2